-When a person is newly diagnosed with non-alcoholic fatty liver disease, it is important that he or she sees a healthcare provider with specialized knowledge in that area.
+When people are newly diagnosed with metabolic dysfunction-associated steatotic liver disease, it is important that they see a healthcare provider with specialized knowledge in that area.
 This may be a nurse, family doctor, or specialist (hepatologist or gastroenterologist), who will conduct initial investigations to ensure that the diagnosis is certain and to rule out other liver diseases that may co-exist.
 Most of this information can be obtained through physical examination, blood tests, and imaging of the abdomen.

-The role of a liver biopsy in the diagnosis of NAFLD remains important in certain circumstances, in particular when the diagnosis is in question.
+The role of a liver biopsy in the diagnosis of MASLD remains important in certain circumstances, especially when the diagnosis is in question.
 In addition, a biopsy can also determine how much, if any, scar tissue is present in the liver.
 Staging is the process of determining the amount of scar tissue (fibrosis) in the liver and, in the past, a liver biopsy was the only tool used.
 A normal liver with no scar tissue present is stage 0.
 A combination of increasing amounts of scar tissue in the liver and a change in its pattern increases the classification to a higher stage.
 Stage 1 is minimal scar tissue and stage 4 is cirrhosis.
 Although a biopsy is a safe procedure, it is an invasive one, and accordingly carries some risks, including bleeding and postprocedure pain.
 One of the drawbacks of this procedure, other than its invasive nature, is the fact that it samples only a very small portion of a large organ, which means it is susceptible to sampling error.